This vanilla cotton cake is a soft and moist sponge cake, made using the cooked…

-In this vanilla madeleine recipe, you can melt the butter over bain marie or over a bowl of hot water.
+In this vanilla madeleine recipe, you can melt the butter over bain marie, over a bowl of hot water or in the microwave.
 Ensure that the butter melts fully, and there is no lump remaining.
 Leave it to cool slightly as you gather the rest of the ingredients and grease the madeleine pans.

 Can I Use Other Type of Mold?

 Yes you can!
 If you do not have madeleine pan, you can try baking them in cupcake mold.
 Just take note to not fill each cavity with too much batter – probably just about 1/2 of the height of each cavity – so that the baking time stays relatively the same.